 The street continues around Ash Villa (once the home of W.G.
 Deards, son of the famous Sam), and the Wesleyan Methodist Chapel (1886) which was converted to residences in 2004.
 The Roman Catholic Church of Our Lady of the Assumption (1950) overlooks Mulberry Green, from a site donated to the church by Mr. and Mrs. Newman Gilbey.

 The cottage on the north-east corner of Mulberry Green occupies the site of The Green Garage.
-On the other side of the road is The Green Man* public house, a Grade II Listed, 14th century coaching inn.

 At the corner of Mulberry Green and Gilden Way is the old police station, built by John Perry-Watlington for the town in 1852.
 A new police station was built in London Road in 1908, and the old station converted to a residence.